ozontech/file.d/plugin/README.md

 [More details...](plugin/action/join/README.md)
 ## json_decode
-Plugin decodes JSON string from event field and merges result with event root.
+Decodes JSON string from event field and merges result with event root.
 If decoded JSON isn't an object, event will be skipped.

 [More details...](plugin/action/json_decode/README.md)
 ## k8s
-Adds k8s meta info to docker logs and also joins split docker logs into one event.
+Adds kubernetes meta information into events collected from docker log files.
+Also joins split docker logs into one event.

 Source docker log file name should be in format:<br> `[pod-name]_[namespace]_[container-name]-[container-id].log`